User guideAI DetectionScanning repositories

 Security risk

-Model files flagged with Critical severity should not be loaded until verified.
-Malicious models can execute arbitrary code on your system when loaded with standard ML frameworks.
+Don't load model files flagged as Critical until you've verified them.
+Malicious models can run arbitrary code on your system when loaded with standard ML frameworks.

 Security tab showing model file vulnerabilities with severity levels